apache/doris/docs/en/docs/sql-manual/sql-reference/Data-Manipulation-Statements/Manipulation/INSERT-OVERWRITE.md

 #### Overwrite Table Partition

+When using INSERT OVERWRITE to rewrite partitions, we actually encapsulate the following three steps into a single transaction and execute it.
+If it fails halfway through, the operations that have been performed will be rolled back:
+1. Assuming that partition `p1` is specified to be rewritten, first create an empty temporary partition `pTMP` with the same structure as the target partition to be rewritten.
+2. Write data to `pTMP`.
+3. replace `p1` with the `pTMP` atom

+The following is examples:

 1. Overwrite partitions `P1` and `P2` of the `test` table using the form of `VALUES`.

    ```sql